 FSG supported Unidos Contra Diabetes in assembling a steering committee that represented the organizations working on diabetes management, and the diverse voices of community members in the Rio Grande Valley including community leaders from hospitals, public health agencies, community clinics, academia, community-based organizations, and faith-based organizations.

 FSG assembled data on the diabetes epidemic and the economic, cultural, and health impacts on various populations in the region.
 In analyzing this data, the steering committee decided to focus on preventing, rather than managing diabetes.
-Their commitment to this common agenda arose from a shared concern that enormous community resources and effort was flowing into managing diabetes, and almost no effort or attention was going into prevention.
+Their commitment to this common agenda arose from a shared concern that enormous community resources and effort were flowing into managing diabetes, and almost no effort or attention was going into prevention.
 In the face of this unsustainable pattern, they jointly committed to making a change, establishing an audacious goal of reducing Type II diabetes by 10 percent by 2030.

 Through discussions with individuals with diabetes and pre-diabetes, their families, caregivers, and community health workers, the steering committee members developed a better understanding of the assets and barriers in preventing diabetes.
 These community perspectives, supported by rigorous data analysis, helped inform the creation of working groups to focus on public policy, data collection, risk-factor awareness, improved screening, access to lifestyle support programs, and medical systems integration.
 Equipped with the landscape assessment FSG provided, the steering committee came up with over 200 innovative ideas for preventing diabetes in the Rio Grande Valley.